 DANGER!
-TO PREVENT SERIOUS INJURY AND DEATH FROM CARBON MONOXIDE INHALATION:

-The Carbon Monoxide sensor is an additional layer of protection only.
+TO PREVENT SERIOUS INJURY AND DEATH FROM CARBON MONOXIDE INHALATION: The Carbon Monoxide sensor is an additional layer of protection only.
 Do not use the Generator in any area or situation that will allow carbon monoxide to accumulate.

 - FLASHING RED LIGHT:

-Dangerous levels of carbon monoxide gas have built up.
-Leave immediately until area has aired out.
-Move Generator to well-ventilated area before operation.
+Dangerous levels of carbon monoxide

+gas have built up and generator will

+shut off.
+Leave immediately until area

+has aired out.
+Move Generator to

+well-ventilated area before operation.

 - FLASHING YELLOW LIGHT:

 Carbon monoxide sensor malfunction.

 Sensor needs service.
-Call 1-888-866-5797 as soon as possible.
 Do not use the Generator until the sensor is working properly.
+For technical questions, please call 1-888-866-5797.

 NOTE: Yellow light flashes once after starting to indicate passing self-check and is functioning normally.